 In most cases, objects in programs are assigned locations in processor storage to hold their value.
 If the same storage space is assigned to more than one object—either statically or temporarily—then a change in the value of one object will have an effect on the value of the other.
 Furthermore, if the representation of the value of an object is reinterpreted as being the representation of the value of an object with a different type, unexpected results may occur.

-Cross reference
+Related coding guidelines

 JSF AV Rules[31] 153 and183